SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/01-Inheritance.md

 # Multiple Inheritance

-**Multiple Inheritance** is when we want to inherit from more than one parent class directly.
+**Multiple Inheritance** is when we want to directly inherit from more than one parent class.

 This is not supported in JavaScript.